🤍 Kaboom Anime: Series 7🤍

 🎥 6 anime feature films

-From March 2025 to October 2025, prepare to be captivated by a collection of Japanese animated classics that were rarely showcased in Dutch cinemas before.
-The films range from space cowboys, time-traveling girls to galaxy adventures.
+From November 2025 to April 2026, prepare to be captivated by a collection of Japanese animated classics that were rarely showcased in Dutch cinemas before.
+The films range from vampire dystopias, wolf families to galaxy adventures.
 All titles are presented in the original Japanese language with English subtitles.

 🗓️ Mark your calendar: